Mesothelioma Cell Types Explained

 How Do I Know What Cell Type I Have?

-A biopsy is the only definitive way to confirm a mesothelioma diagnosis and will inform your doctor of what cell type you have.
-It can also prevent misdiagnosis, as the cell type helps doctors rule out other potential malignancies.
+A biopsy is the only definitive way to confirm a mesothelioma diagnosis and will help your doctor determine what cell type you have, so she can plan the best course of treatment.

-A histopathologist (doctor specializing in the study of diseased cells) analyzes the sample of diseased tissue from the biopsy, analyzing the cell structure and looking for patterns to determine the type of cells present in the tumor.
+Mesothelioma histology requires the study of cancerous mesothelial cells.
+Your doctor will consult with a histopathologist (i.e., a doctor specializing in the study of diseased cells).
+They will examine the sample of diseased tissue from the biopsy, analyzing the cell structure to determine the type of cells present in the tumor.
 This information is critical for doctors when crafting a specialized treatment plan.

-In rare cases, mesothelial tumors can be benign.
+In rare cases, mesothelioma tumors may be considered “benign,” even after prolonged asbestos exposure.
 These masses tend to spread slower than malignant mesothelioma tumors.
-Due to its rarity, doctors and researchers still do not fully understand benign mesothelioma.
-However, if you are diagnosed with benign mesothelioma, you should still seek treatment to have the tumor(s) removed.
+Due to its rarity, doctors and researchers still do not fully understand the benign form.
+However, if you are diagnosed with benign mesothelioma, you should still seek treatment as soon as possible to have the tumor(s) removed.